Mughal Sarai, Surat

 The Mughal Sarai is a caravanserai located in Surat, Gujarat, India.

 History

 The sarai was built in 1644 CE.

 It was briefly used to detain political prisoners during the Indian Rebellion of 1857.
-The clock tower was also added by the British.

 Architecture

 The building reflects Mughal architecture, except for the clock tower, which was added by the British.

 Inscriptions

 Inscriptions found in the sarai are now kept in the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.